All Episodes

 You're welcome.

-Yeah, but Mamdani hates the West.
+Yeah, but Mamdani hates we propagated the West.

-But he has tough time.
+But he has a tough time.

-Brown politician corrupt.
+Brown politician corrupt?

 Surely not.

-Well, they say potentially here, let me just rephrase what I said before for for caution's sake.
+Let me just rephrase what I said before for caution's sake.

-Now I will say when I heard that when I heard this um I expected there to be greater sums, but still there's the ethical issue of the matter as to whether you are whether whether you are basically correct when you're saying that you're gonna fight corruption, you're gonna fight illegality when you're accepting illegal foreign donations.
+Now, I will say, when I heard this, I expected there to be greater sums, but still, there's the ethical issue of the matter as to whether you are basically correct when you're saying that you're going to fight corruption.

-Now I'm not the one to judge it, I'm not a judge, but few activist judges, please.
+I'm not a judge, but few activist judges, please.

 From Dubai to Tasmania.